 Project 1

 Stroke is the leading cause of adult disability in the United States, and aphasia, or the loss of language due to brain injury, occurs in approximately one-third of individuals following a stroke to the left hemisphere of the brain.
 Aphasia can also persist into the chronic phase (i.e., greater than six months post stroke).
 It is understood that aphasia therapy in the chronic phase can improve aphasia recovery; however, very little is known about how different patients respond to different types of treatments.
-Therefore, the purpose of this study is to understand how different factors influence an individual’s response to aphasia treatment.
+Therefore, an important purpose of this study is to understand how different factors influence an individual’s response to aphasia treatment.
+Secondly, to make therapy more affordable and accessible, particularly to patients in suburban and rural areas, it is important to explore whether telerehabilitation yields the same results as in-person therapy, and what are the factors that determine who responds better to one or the other type of therapy.

 Questions this project will address include: